Locally: Spokane Chiefs standout Berkly Catton named finalist for pair of WHL awards

 Softball

-Spokane's Team Fire 70s won the 70+ AAA Southwest Championship tournament in Las Vegas this past weekend, qualifying them for the Tournament of Champions next February in Florida.
+Spokane's Team Fire 70s won the 70+ AAA Southwest Championship tournament in Las Vegas last weekend, qualifying them for the Tournament of Champions in February in Florida.

 Team Fire went 3-0 in pool play and 6-1 in bracket play, including a pair of wins over the top seed to claim the title.